jaelin215/Driftville_Agent/README.md

 - **Drifter**: injects cognitive drift decisions (`app/src/yaml/drifter.yaml`).
 - **Actor**: commits the executed action for the next loop (`app/src/yaml/actor_orpda.yaml`).

-## Resemblence to neuroscience Default Mode Network (DMN)
+## Resemblance to neuroscience Default Mode Network (DMN)
 With ORPDA, it resembles human drift mind throughout the time.
-Without drift agent layer, drift tends to happend only at the beginning and topic of drift also looses diversity.
+Without drift agent layer, drift tends to happened only at the beginning and topic of drift also looses diversity.
 - ORPDA (orange) shows frequent, distributed drift events throughout the 60 ticks.

 This pattern resembles human cognition: